A coronavirus drug seems to work. What’s next?

 A: Having to spend less time in the hospital reduces the risk patients will develop complications, such as other infections, or spread the virus to health care workers, Kalil said.

-Those benefits extend not just to the patients who receive the drug but others as well, too, said Dr. Aneesh Mehta, who enrolled 103 patients on the study at Emory and other Atlanta hospitals
+Those benefits extend not just to the patients who receive the drug but to others as well, said Dr. Aneesh Mehta, who enrolled 103 patients on the study at Emory and other Atlanta hospitals

 “We create more availability in our hospitals,” and can take care of more patients with other medical problems, including those who have been forced to delay surgeries for cancer, bad hearts and other maladies, Mehta said.